Review by Ian Keogh

 The precocious Lyra Belacqua has grown up in the care of those running the colleges of Oxford University.
 She knows little of her background, which later becomes important, and while not bad-natured, a rebellious spirit of exploration leads to conflict with her guardians.
 She’s uncomfortable with the establishment formality of Oxford, and finds her friends outside that community.
 Against a background of children disappearing and possible political upheaval on a global scale, Lyra is informally adopted by the glamorous and influential Mrs Coulter, whom she is to accompany on an expedition.
 Before leaving Oxford, though, she’s presented with an alethiometer, a compass-like device that if interpreted correctly somehow tells the truth.

 There’s a whole school of 21st century French cartooning that’s loose and individual without sacrificing any emotional resonance, and Clément Oubrerie falls squarely within.
-Best known previously for Aya in Yop City, he provides a deep visual characterisation over Pullman’s sprawling cast, simultaneously ensuring all major players are distinctive.
+Best known previously for Aya of Yop City, he provides a deep visual characterisation over Pullman’s sprawling cast, simultaneously ensuring all major players are distinctive.
 His Lyra is suitably inquisitive, brave and resourceful, and Oubrerie’s daemons have a wonderful kinetic quality.

 Stéphane Melchior’s adaptation is extremely good.
 There’s never a moment’s consideration that this graphic novel isn’t the source material, such is the attention to detail.
 Pullman’s complex ideas are slipped in sympathetically and concisely, and while there’s an inevitable loss in sacrificing Pullman’s rich language, Oubrerie’s contribution fills that gap.
 The bonus of simplifying and condensing the original is in rendering it accessible without difficulty to a far younger audience.